Kingdom of Great Britain

 The resulting kingdom was in legislative and personal union with the Kingdom of Ireland from its inception, but the Parliament of Great Britain resisted early attempts to incorporate Ireland in the political union.
 The early years of the newly united kingdom were marked by Jacobite risings, particularly the Jacobite rising of 1715.
 The relative incapacity or ineptitude of the Hanoverian kings resulted in a growth in the powers of Parliament and a new role, that of "prime minister", emerged in the heyday of Robert Walpole.
 The "South Sea Bubble" economic crisis was brought on by the failure of the South Sea Company, an early joint-stock company.
 The campaigns of Jacobitism ended in defeat for the Stuarts' cause in 1746.

 The Hanoverian line of monarchs gave their names to the Georgian era and the term "Georgian" is typically used in the contexts of social and political history for Georgian architecture.
 The term "Augustan literature" is often used for Augustan drama, Augustan poetry and Augustan prose in the period 1700–1740s.
-The term "Augustan" refers to the acknowledgement of the influence of classical Latin from the ancient Roman Republic.
+The term "Augustan" refers to the acknowledgement of the influence of classical Latin from the ancient Roman Empire.

 Victory in the Seven Years' War led to the dominance of the British Empire, which was to become the foremost global power for over a century.
 Great Britain dominated the Indian subcontinent through the trading and military expansion of the East India Company in colonial India.
 In wars against France, it gained control of both Upper and Lower Canada, and until suffering defeat in the American War of Independence, it also had dominion over the Thirteen Colonies.
 From 1787, Britain began the colonisation of New South Wales with the departure of the First Fleet in the process of penal transportation to Australia.
 Britain was a leading belligerent in the French Revolutionary Wars.